dinngo/furucombo-funds-contract/README.md

 ## Vault

-The execution unit of Furucombo funds.
-The vault is implemented through the DSProxy structure.
+The execution unit of Furucombo Funds.
+The vault is implemented through the [DSProxy](https://github.com/dapphub/ds-proxy) structure.
 All the fund assets are kept in the vault for the execution.

 ## TaskExecutor